asa-holland/microsoft-planner-comment-parser/README.md

 # Microsoft Planner Comment Parser
-Script to separate out details on comments of exported Excel file from Microsoft Workflow

-# Dependencies
-pandas
-xlrd

-# Microsoft Planner Comment Parser
-Short script to separate comments on Excel files created from Apps4.Pro Planner Manager to export Microsoft Planner tasks.
+Short script to separate comments in Apps4Pro Planner Manager Excel files created from exporting Microsoft Planner tasks.

 <!-- ABOUT THE PROJECT -->